yasirdemircan/SegmentationSteganography/README.md

 ## Steps to run
 - Navigate to build

-- Start the python web server
-python start server.py (default running at localhost:8000)
+- Start the python web server using python start server.py (default running at localhost:8000)

 - Navigate to localhost:8000 for the react app